Virtual-Coffee/VC-Community-Docs/coffees/topic-suggestions.md

 ### User experiences.
 - As developers, we create technologies, but in our daily lives, we're consumers like everyone else.
 What user experiences online frustrate/baffle you, and how do those inform your decisions as a developer?
 Conversely, have you ever experience a UI/UX that brought joy or relief?

+### OSS
+- What are the most painful barriers to entry for open source contributions?
+What should we do to reduce these blockers?
+What have been your favorite OSS repos to contribute to?